Book Now

 The four trail heads (gorilla trekking sectors) of Bwindi Impenetrable National Park include; Rushaga sector (South of Bwindi), Nkuringo sector (West of Bwindi), Ruhija sector (East of Bwindi) and Buhoma sector (North of Bwindi).

 • Nkuringo Gorilla sector.
 Nkuringo is also located in the southern part of Bwindi impenetrable national park and is made-up of four different families scattered in its thick rainforests.
-Gorilla families here include Nkuringo family, after which the sector is named.
-Nkuringo was the first family in the sector and later other families like Christmas, Posho and Bushasho emerged.
-This Nkuringo gorilla sector is a renowned place for calm experiences and assured gorilla encounters.

 • Buhoma Sector.
 This is the most popular sector, situated in the northern part of Bwindi impenetrable forest and thus the most accessible for visitors from the northern direction.
 The sector is made-up of five gorilla groups that can be tracked by visitors in the forest.
-Gorilla families in Buhoma sector include; Mubare group comprised of 9 members, Habinyanja gorilla group, Rushegura family led by the famous silverback Mwirima, Muyambi family and Katwe family with 9 individuals.
-All these families are fully habituated and therefore can be accessed by visitors in the jungle with the help of game rangers and guides.

 It is important to note that all these families are habituated though there are other non habituated gorillas in the jungle of Bwindi extending southwards to the Virunga massif.
 Therefore, it is important for visitors to be accompanied by Rangers as they trek gorillas to avoid running into non habituated gorillas that are not familiar with human beings and could possibly see them as a threat.